ASO BY CATEGORY

 Can I use a competitor game’s name in my keywords?

-No — you can’t use another game’s trademark in your metadata.
+No. You can’t use another game’s trademark in your metadata.
 But you can own the genre and mechanic language that game defined, which is where its overflow demand from "games like X" searches actually goes.

 Put this into practice.